-Shared ownership is as simple as it sounds; you buya share of a property and pay rent on the rest.
-There are no sneaky additions, as long as you are able to keep up your mortgage and rent payments, (of which put together, you would likely to be spending on rent alone to a private landlord) so this option is much more logical when it comes securing your own property.
+Shared ownership is simple; you buy a share of a property and pay rent on the rest, along with any maintenance/service charges if required.
+There are no other sneaky additions, as long as you are able to keep up your mortgage, rent and service charge payments this option is much more logical when it comes securing your own property.

 You may read these words and immediately think; ‘I don’t want to get involved in that’ or ‘I knew there was a catch somewhere’ but you need to keep reading and ask yourself, how much do you really know about shared ownership, to even make that decision?
 It truly gives you an opportunity to get onto the property ladder and there really is no catch.